badasswp/sculpt/README.md

 #### Behind the Scenes

-Sculpt will attempt to create a custom taxonomy **concrete** class for you based on the values you have provided as well as the following classes:
+Sculpt will attempt to create a custom taxonomy class for you based on the values you have provided as well as the following classes:

 - Taxonomy Abstraction
 - Taxonomy Service